-Technology innovations will dramatically reshape how we produce and manage food in select markets [...]
-Some of these technologies could be game-changing for food systems, contributing to radically new approaches along the agricultural value chain and beyond.
-For example, CRISPR technology could reinvent seeds, big data and ICT could allow for more efficient and climate-smart farming practices, robotics could increase efficiencies in harvest and processing, sensors could reduce waste dramatically in transportation, artificial intelligence could revolutionize retail models, and personalized nutrition could reshape consumers' preferences and behaviours.
+Technology innovations will dramatically reshape how we produce and manage food Some of these technologies could be game-changing for food systems, contributing to radically new approaches along the agricultural value chain and beyond.
+For example, CRISPR [Clustered Regularly Interspaced Short Palindromic Repeats] technology could reinvent seeds, big data and ICT [Information and Communications Technology] could allow for more efficient and climate-smart farming practices, robotics could increase efficiencies in harvest and processing, sensors could reduce waste dramatically in transportation, artificial intelligence could revolutionize retail models, and personalized nutrition could reshape consumers' preferences and behaviours.

--- World Economic Forum (2017, 21)
+- World Economic Forum (2017, 21)